JaydenMajor/Pages-In-Widgets/pages-in-widgets/readme.txt

 2. New updated screenshot of the widget options.

 == Change Log ==
+= 1.9.3 =
+Release Date: December 17, 2019
+* Bug Fix - Fixed an issue were the output of the post title would be an h4 even when configured otherwise. - This bug weas only posts and not for pages.

 = 1.9.2 =
 Release Date: December 13, 2019
 * Bug Fix - Fixed an issue were the image output wasn't being output.